-Outreach was completed for all jurisdictions potentially affected by a dam failure at Syphon Canyon Dam.
-Though Syphon Canyon Dam is located on unincorporated Orange County land, the area primarily affected by an emergency would be the City of Irvine: staff from the City of Irvine Police Department and the Orange County Sheriff's Department Emergency Management Division (OCSD EMD) agreed that the City of Irvine should be designated as the primary Public Safety Answering Point (PSAP) for this EAP.
+Outreach was completed for all jurisdictions potentially affected by a dam failure at Sand Canyon Dam.
+The City of Irvine Police Department is the primary Public Safety Answering Point (PSAP) for this EAP.

 Emergency planning for the City of Irvine is coordinated through the Irvine Police Department.
-The Emergency Management Administrator from the Irvine Police Department reviewed the EAP, approved the notification flowcharts presented in Section 3, and provided feedback on jurisdictional responsibilities.
+The Emergency Management Administrator from the Irvine Police Department reviewed the EAP and provided feedback on jurisdictional responsibilities.
 Orange County Fire Authority (OCFA) serves the City of Irvine as part of the OCFA Division 2 service area.
 The OCFA Division 2 chief reviewed the EAP and provided updated contact information for OCFA staff.